UMR-CNRS-7267/Metacongo_Paper/README.md

 # Bins refinement
-For bins refinement we used metawrap (some modules).
+For bin refinement, we used metawrap (some modules).
 The refinement was done on each assembly-bin

 ## Megahit Assembly Refined